DominikBuchner/demultiplexer2/README.md

 * --tagging_scheme_path: Specifies the path to the tagging scheme you want to use to demultiplex this dataset.
 * --output_dir: Specifies the output directory to write to.

 Given this information, demultiplexer2 will demultiplex your input to your output directory and give some statistics about how many reads could be assigned to tags.
 Unmatched reads will be directly discarded.
+The output will be gzipped fastq files.

 ```
 08:58:58: TEST_001_r1.fastq.gz - TEST_001_r2.fastq.gz: 16865 of 100000 sequences matched the provided tag sequences (16.86 %)